 Itchy palms are rarely a chronic condition.
 In most cases, the itching will stop once a cause is identified and a treatment is chosen.

-Once a cause is identified, make sure you’re doing all you can to avoid additional risk factors that may increase the itching.
-Also, be sure to use preventive methods that may stop any itching before it has a chance to begin.
+Once a cause is identified, try to avoid additional risk factors that may increase the itching.
+Putting preventive methods in place may also stop any itching before it has a chance to begin.